Swydo/custom-integrations/docs/reference/adapterConfiguration.md

             max: 2,
             // String (optional) - how the filter should be requested.
 This name will be sent to the connector instead of the field's "key" value
             requestKey: 'foo',
+            // Object (optional) - options to fetch filter options using a request
+            optionsRequest: {
+                // String - identifier of the endpoint the request will be made to.
+                endpointId: 'example-adapter:foo',
+                // String - name of the field that functions as the identifier of the options.
+                idField: 'fooId',
+                // String - name of the field that functions as the visible name of the options.
+                nameField: 'fooName',
+            },
+            // [Object] (required if optionsRequest is not set) - selectable filter options
+            options: [
+                {
+                    // String - identifier of the filter option.
+This is the value that's sent along in the request
+                    id: 'foo',
+                    // name of the filter option that is shown in the ui
+                    name: 'foo',
+                },
+            ],
             // [Object] (optional) - operators that are supported by this filter
             operators: [
                 {